-Student Schedule Breaks Lunch 10 hr/day 10 min. in the morning & 10 min in the afternoon 30 min 6 hr/day 10 min. in the morning & 10 min in the afternoon 30 min 5 hr/day 10 min. at mid-point of schedule n/a 4 hr/day 10 min. at mid-point of schedule n/a
+Student Schedule Breaks Lunch 7 hr/day 10 min. in the morning & 10 min in the afternoon 30 min 4 hr/day 10 min. at mid-point of schedule n/a

 - 11. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
 Students who leave school premises must document their time by clocking out on the time clock. - b.
 Students who leave school premises for less than 10 minutes must clock out. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
+Students attending more than five hours during the day must clock out on the time clock for lunch for 30 minutes every day.
 Students will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
 Students may not clock in or out for another student. - 13.
 Students must keep a record of all services each day on the "time tracking sheet," which must be completed daily and turned in with skills tracker submissions.